 The Vertical Reciprocating Conveyor (VRC) is designed for the movement of materials only, up to its rated capacity, from one level to the next.

-This section describes the installation of twin roller guide wheelblocks, columns, carriage, header assembly, and lift chains.
+This section describes the installation of the wheelblocks, columns, carriage, drivebase, lift chains, and chain tensioners.